se-for-sci/se-for-sci.github.io/content/week2/tdd.md

 ```

 Now you know exactly what you expect to happen when an empty or non-list object
 is passed to `my_max`.
-These tests fail, but now you know exactly what behavior
+These tests fail, but now you know what behavior the
-the function should have and when to _stop_ coding.
+function should have and when to _stop_ coding.

 ## TDD